pdurbin/RO-Crate-Example/README.md

 #### Current:

 We currently use RO-Bundle to describe files that exist remotely, and where they should exist locally when downloaded.
+We also document/link the file to the larger dataset that the file belongs to.

 ```
 {